shipengcheng1230/GeoGreensFunctions.jl/README.md

 - [Tetrahedron (4 nodes) volume strain](https://bitbucket.org/sbarbot/bssa-2018058/src/default/matlab/computeDisplacementTetrahedronShearZoneGauss.m)

-All functions are translated from respective original sources (Matlab, Fortran, etc.), being tested and cross-validated, pertaining all original parameter names and coordinate system.
-A transform to the ENU (x -> east, y -> north, z -> upward) coordinate is provided if necessary.
-All methods here are type stable.
-Please make a PR if you see anything is wrong or can be improved (^.^)!

-*Some of them hasn't been implemented yet.*

 ## Reference

 Okada, Y. (1992).
 Internal deformation due to shear and tensile faults in a half-space.
 Bulletin of the Seismological Society of America, 82(2), 1018–1040.